Advanced Periodontal Care

 When gum disease is present, one of the most frequently performed and effective procedures to treat symptoms and prevent it from getting worse is deep scaling and root planing.
 This treatment is a non-surgical technique that removes the buildup of plaque and tartar along the teeth and root tissue.
 Deep scaling and root planing significantly reduces pockets of bacteria and stimulates the healing of the gums.

-In addition to our advanced technology, we are proud to offer superior dental care through the Perio Protect® Method.
+We are proud to offer superior dental care through the Perio Protect® Method.
 As a certified office for Perio Protect®, we are able to manage bacterial communities, also known as biofilm, growing between patients’ teeth and gums.
 The treatment involves standard dental cleaning procedures as well as chemical therapy between office visits.
 This therapy requires patients to wear a customized dental tray for a few minutes each day.
 It is filled with a chemical solution that removes biofilm, treats the infection, and prevents the bacterial regeneration.
 Overall, Perio Protect® proves to be an effective way to treat gum disease as well as prevent further damage from occurring.

 Contact Austin Dental Spa